tablelandnetwork/js-tableland/README.md

  - signer: Optionally pass in a Signer object.
 This can be used if the caller wants to use a signer other than the browser default.
 This is useful in the node.js enviroment, or really anywhere except within a browser that has a built-in wallet.
  - host: This is the http url of the validator that the caller wants to connect to.
 This is optional and defaults to https://testnet.tableland.network.
 If host is not specified then network must be equal to 'testnet'
  - network: This is the name of the network, and as of this pr can be one of local, optimism-kovan-staging, staging, or testnet.
 This name is mapped to the address of a contract that has been deployed and is being watched by a Tableland network Validator on that chain.
 Note: 'local' is a locally running hardhat node, which requires that the caller has already got that running.
 This is useful for contributors.
- - contract: This PR will add the optional contract option.
-If specified the SDKs direct calls to the SC will go to this address.
+ - contract: Optionally pass in the address of a contract for making direct calls.
+If specified, the SDK's direct calls to the smart contract will go to _this_ address (rather than the default contract).
 This is potentially useful for testing and local development.
-Note: the abi of the contract must match the abi of the version of eth-tableland was used for the build of the SDK.
+Note: the ABI of the contract must match the ABI of the version of `eth-tableland` that was used to build the SDK.
 This is useful for contributors.

 ## Creating Tables